-Here at EL, I mainly offer our horse treks as a tailor made experience – adapted to suit your travel dates and preferred length of trip.
+Here at EL, we mainly offer our horse treks as a tailor-made experience – adapted to suit your travel dates and preferred length of trip.
 However, we do offer one or two small group experiences throughout the year.

 If you do choose a small group trip, our group sizes are small – a maximum of six.
 This means we can offer plenty of flexibility.
 If there’s a mixture of abilities, we’ll divide the group into two for the riding.
 We also try to match your horse to your riding ability – for those that want to gallop like the wind or those that are less experienced and prefer a more gentle pace.

-And as mentioned, there’s no prescribed routes.
+And as mentioned, there are no prescribed routes.
 Just riding.
 As it should be.
-Out on the Mongolian steppe.
+Out on the Mongolian steppe